anikarni/challenge-submission/README.md

 npm run test:watch
 ```

+To ensure new code is formatted as expected, run `npm run lint`.
+This will
+modify the code, fixing any formatting issues found.
+Make sure to commit your
+changes.

 ## Deploying the app

 Pushing to the `master` branch on this repo will automatically ensure the